yonkoyotov04/game-review-project/README.md

 - [x] Add Edit Profile Functionality
 - [x] Add Delete Profile Functionality
 - [x] Add Functionality to the categories
-- [] Add Functionality to View All in the home page
 - [x] Add Functionality to Search Game in the catalogue page
 - [x] Make a route guard for Add Game, so that only the admin can add games
 - [x] Add Edit and Delete Buttons in game details
 - [] Add Edit and Delete Functionality in game details
 - [] Add More Error Handling for Create Game, Login and Register
-- [] Make Edit and Delete Profile Better
+- [x] Make Edit Profile Better
 - [] Add Leave Review Functionality
 - [] Render Reviews in game details
 - [] Render Reviews in user profile
 - [] Handle Rating and Average Time in game details
+- [] Add Functionality to View All in the home page
 - [] Add Pagination